ChrstphrHll/npc_gen/students/Victor Gaelira.md

   int: 13
   str: 14
   wis: 12
-track: Diplomacy
-trait: I have a lesson for every situation, drawn from observing nature.
-trait1: Ambitious
-trait2: Evil
 year: 1
+guild: Fiesn
+partyID: 96
 ---
 # Victor Gaelira
 ---
 ### Description
 - 1st year Half-Elf Barbarian in Fiesn
-- curly white hair that's loose around the shoulders, Pale Blue eyes, and Dark Tan skin
+- curly white hair that's loose around the shoulders, Pale Brown eyes, and Dark Tan skin
 - Is Ambitious and Evil, and has Family as their ideal

 ### Organizations